 This page assumes you have a working Juju deployed cluster.

-Migrating etcd is a fairly easy task.
+Using the above snapshot and restore operations, migrating etcd is a fairly easy task.

 Step 1: Snapshot your existing cluster.
 This is encapsulated in the